How to Install MacOS / OSX on a Chromebook

 - Now, type “sudo sh setup-headers.sh” which executes that header script.

 Navigate to this page to download Ubuntu 14.04 (trusty) AMD64 VirtualBox for Linux.
+Basically, it will let you emulate types of software.

 - Then, in the download box, choose “Open with Ubuntu Software Center (default)” and click the “OK” button.